KristylPeyt/photoAlbum_Enad/README.md

 </details>

-**Page 5: Historical & Heritage Sites**
+**<b>Page 5: Historical & Heritage Sites</b>**
-Explore the Philippines’ rich history and cultural heritage through its iconic landmarks, monuments, and ancestral sites.
-This page highlights places that tell the story of the nation’s past, traditions, and enduring legacy.
+<i>Explore the Philippines’ rich history and cultural heritage through its iconic landmarks, monuments, and ancestral sites.
+This page highlights places that tell the story of the nation’s past, traditions, and enduring legacy.</i>

 <details>
 <summary>🏛️ Heritage (20 Images)</summary>